scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level cast above 5th.

-#### Isolation
-*6th Level*
 ___
+#### True Sight
+*5th Level*
-- **Casting Time:** 8 AP
+- **Casting Time:** 5 AP
-- **Range:** 10
+- **Range:** Self
-- **Duration:** concentration, 10 minutes
+- **Duration:** 1 Hour

-You sever the connections surrounding the target creature, leaving them utterly isolated.
-Make a spellcasting roll vs their Willpower, on success the creature loses any spells, abilities, or enchantments effecting them that did not come from their own magic.
-While isolated, magic that is not their own cannot reach them, they cannot be detected with magical means and they cannot be contacted through telepathy.
-Any powers given from a deity or other being cannot be used while isolated.
+Enhance your vision, seeing through illusions and invisiblity, seeing things for how they really are.
+Make a spellcasting roll against 2 bad die, on success you gain True sight out to 15 tiles, even seeing into the etheral plane.

-Add a proficiency die for every level above 6th.
+The duration increases by 1 hour for every level above 5th.

+___
 #### Curse of Fear
 *6th Level*
-___
 - **Casting Time:** 6 AP
 - **Range:** 5
 - **Duration:** 1 day